-- What services are needed?
+What services are needed?

-- → Pure connectivity or other services as well (DNS, hosting, VPN, content creation, mail server, mobile access, ...)
+- → Pure connectivity or other services as well (DNS, hosting, VPN, content creation, mail server, virus scanning, spam prevention, intrusion detection, mobile access, ...)

-- What bandwith is required now and perhaps later?
+- What bandwidth is required now and perhaps later?

-- → Is there an upgrade path available (e.g. cable TV???)?
+- → Is there an upgrade path available?

 - → Dialup or permanent connection?

 - What about servers?

-- → (Dis)Allowed, static IP addresses, ...
+- \rightarrow (Dis)Allowed, static IP addresses, ...

 - SLA?

-- → Guarantees for bandwith (up to where), connectivity, ...
+- \rightarrow Guarantees for bandwidth (up to where), connectivity, ...

-- Bandwith?
+- Bandwidth?
 (A)Symmetric?
 Shared?
 Traffic?

-- Including: How is the ISP connected to the Internet?
+- → Including: How is the ISP connected to the Internet?
+"Bottleneck, speed, redundancy?

-" Bottleneck, speed, redundancy?

 - What happens in case of problems (DDoS)?